kanishkumar-k/kanishkumar-k/README.md

 ## About Me
 🎯 Passionate about building scalable applications and exploring AI & Machine Learning.
-💻 Proficient in full-stack web development and software engineering.
+💻 Familiar with full-stack web development and eager to grow in software engineering.
 📚 Always eager to learn and collaborate on exciting projects!

 <br>